Deltares/hydromt/docs/getting_started/installation.rst

 Developer installation
 ----------------------

-To be able to test and develop the HydroMT package see instructions in the `Developer installation guide <dev_env>`_.
+To be able to test and develop the HydroMT package see instructions in the :ref:`Developer installation guide <dev_install>`.

 .. _plugin_install: